rocky-linux/documentation/docs/guides/contribute/rockydocs_formatting.md

 !!! note

     In addition to identifying the type of text content, the fenced code blocks can also expand functionality, such as the common [mermaid](https://github.com/mermaid-js/mermaid).
 Yes, we also support this feature extension in this document project.
-For example, I need to draw a working example diagram of git.
-Instead of uploading an image directly, you can use mermaid:
+For example, I can illustrate the git workflow without uploading an image:

     `````
     ```mermaid